bibhavshaaa/Two-Factor-Multi-Factor-Authentication-MFA-project-using-the-MERN/README.md

 # Two-Factor/Multi-Factor Authentication: A Complete Front-End and Back-End Guide Using the MERN Stack and Google Authenticator

-Two-Factor Authentication (2FA), also called Multi-Factor Authentication (MFA), is an open-source standard that greatly enhances user security while being pretty straightforward to implement.
+Two-Factor Authentication Multi-Factor Authentication (MFA), is an open-source standard that greatly enhances user security while being pretty straightforward to implement.
 Many of the world’s top websites employ this simple yet powerful security measure when logging-in their users.

 ## How does it work?